isabella232/media-analytics.en-1/help/nielsen-partnership/dcr-impl/dcr-ios-impl-1.x.md

 [ADB_VHB_NielsenAPI configure:nielsenAppInfo];
 ```

-For more information about AppInfo, see *NielsenAppInfo* in [](../../nielsen-partnership/dcr-vars-metadata.md).
+For more information about AppInfo, see *NielsenAppInfo* in [Variables and metadata](../../nielsen-partnership/dcr-vars-metadata.md).

 ## Instantiate and Configure the Video Heartbeat Components {#section_DFDF33ACC9D347F99F4315DD11381641}